 Requests for a DRC note-taker should be made as soon as you are aware of the need.
 The request can be made in person, by emailing email@example.com or on the DRC website.
 Notes will be delivered to you via your USU Box account.

 Students seeking communication access via transcription, sign language interpreters, or CART services should meet with the Deaf Services Coordinator several weeks prior to the beginning of the semester to discuss their needs.
 Specific guidelines are outlined in the Deaf and Hard of Hearing Student Handbook.

 The Assistive Technology Learning Center (ATLC) is located in the DRC (University Inn #105).
 The ATLC provides assistance and training to students with disabilities who may have computing and adaptive technology needs.
-The ATLC Staff is available to assist you, and their contact information and schedules can be found on the ATLC website or at the DRC.

 - JAWS - Screen Reader

 - Text Aloud - Text to Audio Converter